- Stereotypic Behaviors

 The best approach to managing trailering problems is slow desensitization and counterconditioning using food and treats.
 This may take a long time and may not be suitable for an acute problem.
 Desensitization should be done long before the expected trailer ride.
 Punishment should be avoided, because it may aggravate the situation and be dangerous for both the horse and the caretaker.
 Some horses prefer to see their environment and may load better in a rear-facing trailer.
 Horses are herd animals and learn from each other; having a horse with a trailer-related problem view another horse loading can facilitate learning.
 Foals should be loaded with their mothers at an early age.
 Sedatives such as xylazine can be used in acute situations; however, the horse may not learn to load or ride better while drugged and may be less able to balance itself for the ride and any performance after the ride.

 Behavioral anestrus is a common problem in young mares, especially during the first cycle.
-Palpation of the ovaries reveals normal ovaries, and ovulation occurs normally.
+The ovaries are normal on palpation, and ovulation occurs normally.
 However, the mare will not accept the stallion.
 Causes include environmental stressors and mating preference.
 Presenting several stallions may help, and if the mare is still nursing a foal, weaning may help.

 Medical conditions that can cause excessive sexual behavior in mares include granulosa cell tumor and persistent ovarian follicles.
 These conditions should be differentiated because a persistent follicle may resolve without treatment (although it may require treatment with gonadotropins or luteinizing hormone or increasing daylight to ≥16 hr), whereas granulosa cell tumors require surgical resection.
 Excessive estrous behavior is manifested as squatting and urinating frequently, receptiveness to males, and exposing the clitoris (“winking”).
 Some granulosa cell tumors produce testosterone, leading to stallion-like behavior (eg, aggression, mounting, flehmen, and urine marking).
 Management should be directed toward the underlying problem.